nesh-dev/unsullied-DRF/README.md

 [![Build Status](https://travis-ci.org/nesh-dev/unsullied-DRF.svg?branch=develop)](https://travis-ci.org/nesh-dev/unsullied-DRF)

 # Unsullied TODO list
-This repository contains Api endpoints for Unsullied TODO list.Unsullied TODO list is a django REST api that performs simple CRUD operations on a TODO list.The application allows users to add to a list of things they want to do,Edit existing things they want to do, Delete some of the task they had listed to do and mark done the things they have done on the lists.
+This repository contains Api endpoints for Unsullied TODO list.Unsullied TODO list is a django REST api that performs simple CRUD operations on a TODO list.The application allows users to add to a list of things they want to do,Edit existing things they want to do, Delete some of the task they had listed to do and mark done the things they have done on the list.

 ### The minimum required endpoint are
 | Endpoint | Description |